Random walks at random times: Convergence to iterated L\'{e}vy motion, fractional stable motions, and other self-similar processes: Brownian motion extracted from fBm,

-Heuristically, time-changing the kernel of $Y^{\bullet}_t$ undoes the subordination of $Y^{\bullet}_t$ to the process $Y_t$, leaving us with a process $(M(A_t))_{t\ge 0}$.
+Heuristically, time-changing the kernel of $Y^{\bullet}_t$ undoes the subordination of $Y^{\bullet}_t$ to the process $Y_t$, leaving us with a process $(M(A_t))_{t\ge0}$.
 We then observe that $A_s\subset A_t$ for $s<t$, and that $m(A_t)$ is linearly increasing (here $m$ is the control measure).
-One need only check that such a procedure gives us what we want, by looking at the finite dimensional distributions.
-Since our interest is in the case $\aa=2$, we have that $M_0$, $M_1$ are Gaussian random measures on $\reals$ and $\Om' \times \reals$, respectively, and we in fact need only check covariances.
+One need only check that such a procedure gives us what we want, by looking at the finite-dimensional distributions.
+Since our interest is in the case $\alpha=2$, we have that $M_0$, $M_1$ are Gaussian random measures on $\reals$ and $\Om' \times\reals$, respectively, and we in fact need only check covariances.

 Let us start by presenting the time-change of $Y^{(-)}_t$. \begin{prop} Let the random time process $Y_t$ be a fractional Brownian motion.
-If $Y^{(-)}_t$ is defined as in \eqref{minus} with $\aa=2$, then $Y^{(-)}_{\tau_t}$ is a Brownian motion. \end{prop}
+If $Y^{(-)}_t$ is defined as in (\ref{minus}) with $\alpha=2$, then $Y^{(-)}_{\tau_t}$ is a Brownian motion. \end{prop} \begin{pf} We have